anuragg-saxenaa/email-assitant/README.md

 ## Troubleshooting

+The application now provides comprehensive diagnostic information to help resolve issues quickly.

+### **Email Processing Issues**

+**📧 No Emails Being Processed**:
+- Check the **Email Processing Summary** at the end of each scan
+- Look for specific reasons why emails were skipped
+- Follow the **💡 Suggestions to Fix** provided in the log

+**🎯 DL Matching Issues**:
+- Verify your DL setting matches the email recipients exactly
+- Try both SMTP address (user@domain.com) and display name ("Team Name")
+- Check the detailed breakdown showing "Expected DL" vs "Actual recipients"

+**🔍 Keyword Matching Issues**:
+- Review the keyword list shown in processing logs
+- Check if keywords appear in subject or body as displayed
+- Consider adding more generic keywords or variations

+### **Technical Issues**

-### COM Errors or Outlook Connection Issues
+**COM Errors or Outlook Connection**:

-- Ensure Outlook desktop application is running before starting the agent
+- Ensure Outlook desktop application is running before starting
-- Check your Outlook Trust Center settings (File > Options > Trust Center > Trust Center Settings > Programmatic Access) and ensure it's not set to deny programmatic access
+- Check Outlook Trust Center settings (File > Options > Trust Center > Programmatic Access)
 - Try running the HTA as administrator

-### No Matches Found

-- Verify your DL address is correct (SMTP address works best)
+- Use "Select Inbox" to choose the correct email account

+**Multi-Account Issues**:
+- Use "Refresh Folders" to explore available accounts
+- Click "Select Inbox" to manually choose from detected accounts
+- Check logs for Gmail account detection messages

+**Time Window Issues**:
-- Increase the LOOKBACK_MINUTES value
+- Increase the Lookback Window if emails are older
-- Check that emails are actually in your Inbox (not in another folder)
+- Check the debug logs showing time comparisons
-- Verify your keywords are present in the subject or body
+- Verify emails are within the configured time range

-### Duplicate Replies

-- Confirm the category is being applied correctly
-- Ensure no other rules or scripts are also replying to the same emails
-- Check if multiple instances of the agent are running

-### TTS Not Working
+**TTS/Audio Issues**:
 - Ensure Microsoft SAPI is installed and working
-- Try using a static audio file instead (set USE_TTS to false)
+- Try using a static audio file instead of TTS
+- Check file paths are correct and accessible

+### **Using the Enhanced Logging**

+The application now provides detailed summaries after each scan:
+- **📊 Results Overview**: Shows processed vs skipped counts
+- **📋 Detailed Breakdown**: Lists each email with specific skip reasons
+- **💡 Actionable Suggestions**: Provides exact steps to fix configuration issues
+- **Copy Log**: Export complete diagnostic information for support

 ## Security Notes